vrthra/chaos-replication/README.md

-# Empirical Evaluation of Frequency Based Statistical Models for Estimating Killable Mutants
+# An Empirical Evaluation of Frequency Based Statistical Models for Estimating Killable Mutants

 ## Date
-This replication package was update on Feb the 06th, 2023
+This replication package was updated on May the 07th, 2024

 ## Replication Package Content
 This replication package contains the following: